molily/molily.de/_posts/2020-11-21-testing-angular.md

 Without going too much into detail, a few notes:

 - We use [shallow rendering](#shallow-vs-deep-rendering).
-The children are not declared and only empty shell elements are rendered (`app-search-form`, `app-photo-list` and `app-full-photo`).
-This lets us check their present, their Inputs and Outputs.
+The child Components are not declared and only empty shell elements are rendered (`app-search-form`, `app-photo-list` and `app-full-photo`).
+This lets us check their presence, their Inputs and Outputs.
 - We use our `findComponent` testing helper to find the child elements.
 - To check the Input values, we use the `properties` on `DebugElement`s.
 - To simulate that an Output emits, we use `triggerEventListener` on `DebugElement`s.
 - We provide our own fake `FlickrService`.
 It contains one Jasmine spy that returns a Observable with a fixed list of photos.

   ```typescript
   fakeFlickrService = {
     searchPublicPhotos: jasmine